nicholaswmin/fsm/.github/CONTRIBUTING.md

-## Contributing
+# Contributing

-> The key words:
-> "MUST", "MUST NOT", "SHOULD", "SHOULD NOT", "MAY" & "OPTIONAL"
+> The key words: "MUST", "MUST NOT", "SHOULD", "SHOULD NOT"
 > in this document are to be interpreted as described in [RFC 2119][2119].

 ## Conventions